Vladimir Lavrinenkov: World War II

 Lavrinenkov was first deployed in the war to Stalingrad as a pilot in the 651st Fighter Aviation Regiment.
-There he flew an I-15, on which he engaged in his first dogfight after attempted to attack an He-111.
+There he flew an I-15, on which he engaged in his first dogfight after attempted to attack an Heinkel He 111.
 After the incident his plane was left with only one landing wheel intact, but he still managed to safely land his plane.
-After retraining to fly the Yak-1 he was reassigned in June 1942 to the 753rd Fighter Aviation Regiment as a flight commander, and on 8 July he scored his first aerial victory when he shot down an Me-109 during an intense counterattack.
-Later he and his wingman Pyotr Tilchenko dueled against a group of six Me-110; Tilchenko was killed in action after hitting down two of them, but Lavrinenkov survived.
+After retraining to fly the Yak-1 he was reassigned in June 1942 to the 753rd Fighter Aviation Regiment as a flight commander, and on 8 July he scored his first aerial victory when he shot down an Bf 109 during an intense counterattack.
+Later he and his wingman Pyotr Tilchenko dueled against a group of six Bf 110; Tilchenko was killed in action after shooting down two of them, but Lavrinenkov survived.
 In August he was transferred to the 4th Fighter Aviation Regiment.
 As a deputy squadron commander piloting the Yak-7B on the Stalingrad front, he quickly increased his victory tally, gaining nine aerial victories in a span of three months.
 In October, Lavrinenkov and many of his colleagues, including Amet-khan Sultan and Ivan Borisov, were assigned to the newly formed "regiment of aces", the 9th Guards Fighter Aviation Regiment, which consisted of aces and pilots considered potential aces.

 Upon arrival to the new regiment he switched back to flying the Yak-1 as deputy squadron commander.
-During a mission with Yekaterina Budanova on 26 December 1942 he shot down an He-111; the fuselage and wing of his plane was badly damaged by enemy fire, but he was able to land safely.
+During a mission with Yekaterina Budanova on 26 December 1942 he shot down an He 111; the fuselage and wing of his plane was badly damaged by enemy fire, but he was able to land safely.
 For having gained 16 solo victories and made 322 sorties he was nominated for the title Hero of the Soviet Union on 28 January 1943; the title was conferred on 1 May 1943.